lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 If you want a crash course on how to get into the SEO and affiliate marketing game or how to set up your Amazon FBA empire, there is an incredible wealth of knowledge you can absorb.
 Yes, there's lots of people who will try to sell you on their course or coaching, but there are as many or more people who will share their time and talent with you for free.

 People like being good at stuff, and we've got a lot of people here who are at the top of their game.
-It's like they almost can't help themselves when they see somebody sturggling with something that's so easy for them.
-Why not help?They're already crushing it and they're not threatened that some noob might run off with their secrets.
+It's like they almost can't help themselves when they see somebody struggling with something that's so easy for them.
+Why not help?
+They're already crushing it and they're not threatened that some noob might run off with their secrets.

 Our experience has been that established entrepreneurs and professionals are super generous with their time and knowledge here.
 It feeds a virtuous circle where mentors and masterminds groups are easy to find because people pay it forward.
 The city has web development and marketing experts galore, experienced entrepreneurs and consultants for all areas of business.

 If you want a free crash course, just hang around the watercooler at a coworking space or show up at a few meetups.
 And if you want to pay for the real deal?
 We've got top-notch experts you can hire if you've got the coin, as well as freelancers just starting out willing to cut a good deal or who'll work for trade.

 The networking opportunities here are insane.
 The hard part isn't so much meeting people, it's balancing the time to actually get work done with all the opportunities to learn and grow.
-Fortunately there are also plenty of accountability groups to join and productivity workshops too…
+Fortunately, there are also plenty of accountability groups to join and productivity workshops too…

 ## 7\.
 There's Support for Personal Development